rdkcentral/rdk-halif-device_settings/docs/pages/ds-composite-in_halSpec.md

 - `dsCompositeInRegisterConnectCB()` must facilitate asynchronous status notifications using the callback when the connection status of the callback `dsCompositeInConnectCB_t`.
 This callback must be used when the connection status when the Composite input port changes.
 - `dsCompositeInRegisterSignalChangeCB()` must facilitate asynchronous status notifications using the callback `dsCompositeInSignalChangeCB_t`.
 This callback must be used when the Composite input signal status changes.
 - `dsCompositeInRegisterStatusChangeCB()` must facilitate asynchronous status notifications using the callback `dsCompositeInStatusChangeCB_t`.
 This callback must be used when the Composite input status changes.
+- `dsCompositeInRegisterVideoModeUpdateCB()` must facilitate asynchronous status notifications using the callback `dsCompositeInVideoModeUpdateCB_t`.
+This callback must be used when the Composite video mode changes.

  This interface is allowed to establish its own thread context for its operation, ensuring minimal impact on system resources.
 Additionally, this interface is responsible for releasing the resources it creates for its operation once the respective operation concludes.